 Cross MacKenzie Gallery presents monthly exhibitions featuring established and emerging contemporary artists.
 Our program offers a mixture of solo and thematic group shows of paintings and photography with a specialty in sculptural ceramics.

 Established in 2006 by husband and wife team, Rebecca Cross and photographer Maxwell MacKenzie, the gallery has grown to occupy a generous space on Wisconsin Avenue in Georgetown.
-Cross MacKenzie participates in art fairs and collaborative exhibitions with other fine art galleries including Mindy Solomon Gallery, Jonathan Ferrara Gallery and Ferrin Contemporary.
+Cross MacKenzie also participates in art fairs around the country, including Market Art + Design, SOFA NYC, Art Southampton, Dwell on Design, and Architectural Digest Design Show, among others.

 The gallery is a member of the Art Dealers Association of Greater Washington and The Book Hill Consortium of galleries in Georgetown